weecology/DeepForest/docs/training_config.md

 ### freeze_resnet: False

-Whether to allow training on the resnet background.
-Advanced feature for fine-tuning.
-If the target evaluation data is similar to the data in the ```weights: <path_to_file.h5>```, option to turn off classifiction training.
+Whether to allow training on the resnet backbone.
+This is an advanced feature for fine-tuning.
+If the target evaluation data is similar to the data in the ```weights: <path_to_file.h5>```, this option will turn off training on the backbone layers.
 Learn more about [finetuning](https://flyyufelix.github.io/2016/10/03/fine-tuning-in-keras-part1.html), and the [retinanet architecture](https://towardsdatascience.com/object-detection-on-aerial-imagery-using-retinanet-626130ba2203)

 ### score_threshold: 0.05